-- 12.6.11 The groundwater underlying the Site is considered to be of high sensitivity.
+- 12.6.12 The groundwater underlying the Site is considered to be of high sensitivity.
 The superficial Tidal Flat Deposits are designated by the Environment Agency as an Unproductive Aquifer with the Flamborough Chalk designated as a Principal Aquifer.
-The Tidal Flat Deposits may provide some protection to the underlying Principal Aquifer, limiting migration of contaminants from the surface. - 12.6.12 No groundwater abstractions have been identified within the Study Area and the Site is not located within a Groundwater Source Protection Zone.
+The Tidal Flat Deposits may provide some protection to the underlying Principal Aquifer, limiting migration of contaminants from the surface. - 12.6.13 No groundwater abstractions have been identified within the Study Area and the Site is not located within a Groundwater Source Protection Zone. - 12.6.14 Due to shallow groundwater depths recorded during the previous ground investigation in 2006, dewatering of excavations for the Proposed Development may be required during the construction phase.
+Storage and disposal of the water will comply with current regulations.
+The pre-construction ground investigation in 2019 recorded groundwater levels at ground level to 3.62 m bgl.
+Two locations BH01 and BH02 within the chalk were noted as artesian.
+The shallow water levels indicate that dewatering will be required..